 This article explains the Outline Method of Note Taking in a practical way.
-After reading, you’ll understand how you can effectively take notes and get to work with this powerful effectiveness and note-taking tool.
+After reading, you’ll understand how you can effectively take notes and get to work with this powerful note taking tool.

 What is the Outline Method of Note Taking?